Kazade/bounce/readme.md

-## About
+## Bounce

-Welcome!
-Bounce is a 3D physics engine.
+**Welcome!
+Bounce is a 3D physics engine.**

-Inside the examples folder there is the source code for an application called Testbed.
-The Testbed is a collection of visual tests and examples that can support the development of the library.
-As you would imagine, this application is not part of the library.
-However, it's still recommended to read the code to become confortable with using the library.
-It might take some time to document Bounce properly.
+Feel free to ask questions, give feedback and suggestions using the issue tracker.

+## License

-Bounce is released under the <b>zlib</b> license.
+Bounce is released under the [zlib license](https://en.wikipedia.org/wiki/Zlib_License).
+Please recognize this software in the product documentation if possible.

 ## Building